leafo/lapis/docs/database.md

 By default all queries will log to the Nginx notice log.
 You'll be able to see each query as it happens.

+You can also issue queries in your command line scripts using the same configuration, just require the model or `lapis.db` module and start using it.
+Keep in mind that your configuration is loaded based on the working directory of your project, so you should execute your scripts from the same directory as your <span class="for_moon">`config.moon`</span><span class="for_lua">`config.lua`</span> file so that you configuration can be loaded.

 ## Query Interface